 You don’t teach your toddler to use utensils by handing him or her a full-size fork, do you?
 No way!
 You don’t want him to get hurt.
 By the same token, you need a toothbrush that is specially designed for baby.
 The bristles are soft and the head of the toothbrush is much smaller.
 The handle is shorter and significantly thicker.

-These features are important because baby’s gums are very delicate and can be easily irritated.
+These features are important because a baby’s gums are very delicate and can be easily irritated.
 In addition, as your baby grows into a toddler his undeveloped fine motor skills require a thick-handled toothbrush that is easier for him to grasp.

 Baby Toothbrush Varieties

 There is an abundance of different styles and types of toothbrushes made just for babies and toddlers.

 Finger brush for infants: When you start to see the tell-tale signs of that first tooth coming through such as drooling, swollen gums, and obvious discomfort, you may want to try a small rubber, thimble-like brush that fits over your finger.
 It has small, very soft bristles that are rubbed over the gums.